 The arcade with the newest games in Cleethorpes, Kingpin had a fair selection of modern games.

 It was nice to see both GRID Deluxe and Star Wars Battle Pod- both are fairly expensive machines with deluxe features.
 The seat sub-woofer in GRID is really quite effective!

-This was already down to 50p a play!
+Battle Pod was a surprising 50p a play!
 I've seen Battle Pod priced at £2 and £3 before, so this was really nice to see, especially considering you have to pay to continue in this game.

 Cool Riders is basically a OutRun spin-off, and looks to have been built off of OutRunners.
-It's very similar indeed, the only major differences being that you're on bikes instead of cars, and the game uses digitised sprites- an odd move for Sega indeed.
+It's very similar indeed, the only major differences being that you're on bikes instead of cars, and the game uses digitised sprites- an odd choice for a racing game.
 Other than that it's literally the exact same game- same stages, same ridiculous stereotypes, same gameplay, in fact the game even calls itself OutRiders on a few screens!